 Some essential facts about poison ivy and poison oak rashes:

-• Signs: A poison ivy rash typically occurs within 24 hours, though sometimes it will develop as late as 3 days after exposure.
+A rash typically occurs within 24 hours, though sometimes it will develop as late as 3 days after exposure.
 (An old wives’ tale is that the rash appears immediately – not so.)
 Unfortunately, the symptoms can last for 2 to 3 weeks.

-• Myths: Contrary to what you may hear or see on the Internet, the rash is not contagious and it does not spread.
+Contrary to what you may hear or read online, the rash is not contagious and it does not spread.
 It just seems as if spreading is occurring, since resin absorbed by the skin may slowly cause increasing blistering.

 Once you start feeling the itch, calamine lotion or hydrocortisone cream can help.
 A cool water compress may also bring relief.
 If you’re prone to more serious rashes and blistering, dermatologist Dr. Sandy Skotnicki says to see your doctor for a prescription-strength hydrocortisone cream.

-If you feel nauseated or short of breath after poison ivy exposure, head to the hospital.
+If you feel nauseated or short of breath after exposure, head to the hospital.

 Prevention: The key step is to avoid poison ivy/oak whenever possible.
 Repeated exposures can lead to more severe dermatitis.
 If going for a nice walk in the woods, cover up: wear long sleeves, pants and sneakers not sandals.